Trainings and Events for Ministers

 • General Ministry offering such as those at General Assembly

-It is the responsibility of each individual to research the requirements and pay for the costs for each program.
+It is the responsibility of each individual to research the requirements and pay for the costs for each program and to inform the Regional Church Office of completion.
 If there are questions about these options or you have concerns about costs, please reach out to the Commission On Ministry, via Rev. Allen V. Harris, at AHarris@ccinoh.org for more information.

 Disciples History & Polity